cetz-package/cetz/src/draw/shapes.typ

   },)
 }

+/// Draw a line or a line-strip
+///
+/// *Style Root* `line`
+///
+/// *Anchors*
+///   / `"start"`: The lines start position
+///   / `"end"`: The linees start position
+///
+/// *Style Root* `line`
+///
+/// - ..pts-style (coordinate,style): Positional two or more coordinates to draw lines between.
+///   Accepts style key-value pairs.
+/// - close (bool): If true, the line-strip gets closed to form a polygon
+/// - name (none,string): Element name
 #let line(..pts-style, close: false, name: none) = {
   // Extra positional arguments from the pts-style sink are interpreted as coordinates. let pts = pts-style.pos()